ismayc/soc301_s2017/content/post/2017-02-14-week-03-tuesday.md

 - Review the concept of **tidy data**
     - Plicker questions [here]({{< relref "plickers.md" >}})
 - Discuss joining data frames by a common key variable
-- Introduce the Grammar of Graphic with scatter-plot and line-graph examples
 - Work on [Problem Set 3](https://ismayc.github.io/soc301_s2017/problem-sets/#ps3) in groups

 ### To do for next time